Morsmalleo/AhMyth/README.md

 #
 Give this repository a 💫 to support the project.

+Posting Issues with a failure to properly read and follow the things listed below first, will result in a temporary ban from the repository, WITHOUT WARNING!
+- *Setup Instructions*
+- *User Manual*
+- *Troubleshoot Sections*
+- *Issue Rules*
 #
 ## <div align="center">Announcement</div>
 AhMyth is currently in the process of a complete rebuild!